Analyze and report on build details and build coverage using the Build perspective

 (Optional) Filter the Build Status Name field to display only those builds that Failed, Partially Succeeded, or Succeeded.

 The following table describes the measures that are associated with builds.
 The Build Coverage measure group requires that the test team instrument tests to gather code coverage data.
-For more information, see Required activities later in this topic.
+For more information, see Required activities later in this article.
 For an example of a report that uses several of these measures, see Build Quality Indicators.

 |Build Details||Build Details Count||Number of times that a specific build has been run.|